oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

-* **Milestone 1:** Introduce GCS IO for Beam jobs.
+* **Milestone 1:** Introduce a new GCS IO for Beam jobs.
 Validate and fix MIME types in our GCS files.
 * **Milestone 2:** Migrate profile images from UserSettingsModel to GCS and start using WebP for profile images

 **Dependency on Release Schedule:** There is some dependency on the [release schedule](https://github.com/oppia/oppia/wiki/Release-schedule-and-other-information), as Beam jobs are a critical part of this project and these are run on the prod server only once a month.
 Although we can run these jobs at any time on a test server, they will ultimately need to be run in production, so we suggest organizing your milestones and timelines around which jobs you would like to complete by each of the release dates.